Shah-Hussain-Dev/Shah-Hussain-Dev/README.md

 <h1 align="center">Hi 👋, I'm Shah Hussain</h1>
 <h3 align="center">A passionate Web developer from India</h3>

 <h3>Hi!
-I am <font color="purple" >Shah Hussain , a web designer/developer</font>  focused on crafting great web experiences.
-Designing and Coding have been my passion since the days I started working with computers but I found myself into web design/development since last year.
-I enjoy creating beautifully designed, intuitive and functional websites.
-  I am very passionate about Full Stack Web Development with Javascript.
-I am a Tech-Lover.</h3>
+I am <font color="purple" >Shah Hussain ,A Full Stack Web Developer (MERN) with expertise in designing and developing intuitive web applications using a range of technologies.
+Proficient in both front-end development with HTML, CSS, JavaScript, and React, and back-end development with Node.js and various databases.
+Experienced in delivering high-quality software solutions that meet business requirements.
+Passionate about staying up-to-date with emerging technologies and trends to continuously improve the development process. </h3>